sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 * If-conditions and return values not parenthesized; for and while usually are.

-* If there a bunch of inits together, I line up the values for readability.
+* If there is a bunch of inits together, I line up the values for readability.
 Yeah, I know I'm weird on that.

 ===Names===

-Files are all lower case, classes are camelcase with initial cap.
+Filenames are all lower case, classes are camelcase with initial cap.
 For example, class XmlStrings is found in xmlstrings.py.

 * Names with acronyms camelcase them (such as "XmlStrings" and "Id"), unless there's a preexisting one to follow (such as innerHTML going to innerXML, not innerXml).

-* Names I find too long (such as "createProcessingInstruction" normally have a synonym (such as "createPI").
+* Names I find too long (such as "createProcessingInstruction" have synonyms (such as "createPI").

 * Attr vs. Attribute

-* P...I.... vs. Proc vs. PI

 * Variables for character lists, syntactic constructs, etc.
-(such as namechars, spacechars, etc.,
+(such as namechars, spacechars, etc.:

 ** Plain lists of characters as strings end in "_list".